Bankoga/golem/core/configs/config_props.md

 ## Problem Domain Types

 Decoders, and Encoders are handled via code.
 They do not have config type files.
-General, or internal, problem domains have config files which specify crucial information.
+General, or internal, problem domain types have config files which specify crucial information.
+TODO: ADD MORE EXPLANATION!

 ### General